 Newly recovering people are fragile and most prone to relapse.
-While the consequences of your recent use may have gotten your immediate attention, the incidents of defiance, ambivalence, and resistance are most widespread at this time.
-You may show arrogance, shame, guilt, non-compliance, and dishonesty.
-Some of you will posture as:
+While the consequences of their recent use may have gotten their immediate attention, the incidents of defiance, ambivalence, and resistance are most widespread at this time.

 - Overly dramatic

-A certain percentage of you will be ready to embrace change.
-You will be noticeably relieved and ready to stop your use, self-defeating behaviors, and any criminal activities.
+Then others are no longer on the fence; they want to change.
+They are relieved and ready to stop their use, self-defeating behaviors, and any criminal activities.

-However, the larger percentage of people will be afraid, distrustful, and ambivalent about changes.
-Some are only willing to give up the illegal drug use, and not make other significant changes.
-There are others who still engage in criminal thinking and behaviors whether you relapse or not.
+Some are only willing to give up the illegal drug use and not make other significant changes.
+Others engage in criminal thinking and behaviors whether they relapse or not.

 Relapsing and Phase One

 Phase One is about education.
-Shame, guilt, and unresolved issues are often the predictable underlying causes of relapse.
-However, premature delving into these issues will often increase the relapse rate.
-It is important that you have qualified counselors, or educated people helping you resolve these issues from your past.
+Shame, guilt, and unresolved issues are often the likely underlying causes of relapse.
+However, premature delving into these issues will usually increase the relapse rate.

-When you learn the language of recovery and listen for the similarities in experiences, you will find that even the opposites of arrogance/defiance and shame/guilt have a common framework for change.
+When people learn the language of recovery and listen for the similarities in experiences, they will find that even the opposites of arrogance/defiance and shame/guilt have a common framework for change.

 Phase Two: Self-discovery

 Early recovery is an upsetting and stressful time for people as they expose shortcomings and self-defeating behaviors.
 It is painful to recognize how many people we harmed in our use.
-It is during this phase that people realize that recovery is not pain-free but directed pain to promote change.
+During this phase, people realize that recovery is not pain-free but directed pain to promote change.
 However, the pain can and does have a purpose; it can motivate people to change.

-It is important to encourage you to choose the acute pain of self-awareness and not the chronic protracted pain of addiction, self-defeating behaviors, and adverse outcomes.
+We can choose the acute pain of self-awareness and not the protracted pain of addiction, self-defeating behaviors, and adverse outcomes.
+Click To Tweet

 Phase Three: Healing

-Changing from poor choices, and reduced options is a major change for most of us.
-Many of you remained isolated in your use and healing at this point involves the cathartic benefits of shared experiences, multiple solutions, and collective healing.
+Changing from poor choices and reduced options is a significant change for most of us.
+Many people were isolated in their use, and healing at this point involves the cathartic benefits of shared experiences, multiple solutions, and collective healing.

-For many of you, it is often the first time that caring, genuine, and authentic help is available in the form of treatment and other peer resources to show you how to deal with your painful pasts.
+For many people, it is often the first time that caring, genuine, and authentic help is available in the form of treatment and other peer resources to show them how to deal with their painful pasts.

 There is a typical plateau at this juncture.
-Depending on the time-frame for treatment, what Step you are taking, if you take part in 12 Step meetings, where you are in the amends process, and how your family is reacting, life can just seem to be one session, one group, one job, one meal, and bed.
+Depending on the time frame for treatment, what Step people are taking, where they are in the amends process, and how their family is reacting, life can seem to be one session, one group, one job, one meal, and bed.

 Phase Four: Renewal, Restoration, and Repair

-Much of the harmful past has come to light, and you are making efforts to correct behaviors and repair relationships with others.
-By reviewing your life, you can make genuine and authentic amends by your actions.
-Renewal for many of you at this phase is seeking out a spiritual part of your daily life or renewing contact with a higher power.
+- Renewal for many at this phase is seeking out a spiritual part of their daily life or renewing contact with a higher power.

-It is the time to begin a new life structure.
-Incorporating Spiritual Principles in your life helps you create this new structure with or without a higher power.
+- It is time to begin a new life structure.
+Incorporating Spiritual Principles helps people create this new structure with or without a higher power.

-You now have the wreckage of the past reviewed; you’ve made amends, and many of you are experiencing stability and contentment.
+- The wreckage of the past is reviewed.
+People are starting to make amends, and many are experiencing stability and contentment.

-Reprinted from Therapeutic Integrated Educational Recovery System (TIERS) Page 13 © Authored by Marilyn L. Davis for express use at North House, 1990-2011, copyright transfer to TIERS, 2012
+*Reprinted from Therapeutic Integrated Educational Recovery System (TIERS) Page 13 © Authored by Marilyn L. Davis for express use at North House, 1990-2011, copyright transferred to TIERS, 2012